visserle/AnkiOps/README.md

 ### How is this different from other Markdown or Obsidian tools?

 Available tools are one-way importers: you write in Markdown or Obsidian and push to Anki, but edits in Anki don't sync back.
 DeckOps is fully bidirectional: you can edit in either Anki or Markdown and sync in both directions.
 Additionally, DeckOps uses a one-file-per-deck structure, making your collection easier to navigate and manage than approaches that use one file per card.
+Note that DeckOps requires custom note types (`DeckOpsQA` and `DeckOpsCloze`).

 ### Is it safe to use?